 "Superintendent Green, Sally Vustig of NBC Chicago, were any police or FBI killed or injured during this raid?"

 "No, there were no fatalities or serious injuries.
 We had one twisted ankle, some scrapes, and some shrapnel lacerations.
-All officers are back on the job today.
+All officers are back on the job today.”

 "Superintendent Green, Alan O'Keefe of the Tribune, how did you find out about this drug shipment?"